asdiml/ctf-public/picoCTF/Pwn/cachemeoutside/notes.md

 } tcache_perthread_struct;
 ```

-> **NOTE** Bare with how the concepts and data structures are floating around, and just read through this - it will get clearer with the explanation below.
+> **NOTE:** Bear with how the concepts and data structures are floating around, and just read through this - it will get clearer with the explanation below.

-From the code above though, it can be elucidated that the tcache is simply a list of counts (which are byte-sized integers stored as chars) which corresponds with a list of pointers to tcache entries.
+From the code above, it can be elucidated that the tcache is simply a list of counts (which are byte-sized integers stored as chars) which corresponds with a list of pointers to tcache entries.

 These tcache entries are the addresses of freed chunks from the heap.
-Note also that the tcache itself usually exists as a chunk on the heap.
+The tcache itself also usually exists as a chunk on the heap.

 ### counts